jamesrwhite/minicron/README.md

 Running ````minicron```` with no arguments is an alias to running ````minicron help````, ````minicron -h```` or ````minicron --help````.
 You can also use the help argument to get information on any command as shown above in the run a command section or alternatively you can pass the ````-h```` or ````--help```` options like so ````minicron run -h````.

+#### Server

+To launch the server (aka the Hub) run ````minicron server```` - by default it will bind to port 9292 on the host 127.0.0.1.
+See [sample.nginx.conf](https://github.com/jamesrwhite/minicron/blob/master/sample.nginx.conf) for an example of how to run minicron behind a reverse proxy.

 #### Version

-Like many command line programs minicron will show it's version number when the global options ````-v```` or ````--version```` are passed.
+Like many command line programs minicron will show it's version number when the global options ````-v```` or ````--version```` are passed to the CLI.

 #### Configuration

-Many configuration options can be passed in manually but you can also pass a file path to the ````--config```` global option.
+Some configuration options can be passed in manually but the recommend way to configure minicron is through the use of a config file.
+You can specify the path to the file using the ````--config```` global option.
 The file is expected to be in the [toml](https://github.com/mojombo/toml "toml") format.
 The default options are specified in the [default.config.toml](https://github.com/jamesrwhite/minicron/blob/master/default.config.toml "default.config.toml") file and minicron will parse a config located in ````/etc/minicron.toml```` if it exists.
 Options specified via the command line will take precedence over those taken from a config file.

 Documentation
 -------------